Sony FE 16-35mm F4 G PZ Lens Review

 What subjects are this versatile ultra-wide-angle zoom lens ideal for?
 That list is huge, but let's discuss a few of the genres most photographed by this lens class.

-Sony FE PZ 16-35mm F4 G Lens Waterfall and Rock Cliff Sample Picture
+Sony FE 16-35mm F4 G PZ Lens Waterfall and Rock Cliff Sample Picture

 Which photography genre has the hugest subjects?
 While astrophotographers arguably have the largest subjects, this lens lacks the ultra-wide aperture ideal for that use.
 Landscape photography is a great answer to that question.

-Sony FE PZ 16-35mm F4 G Lens Waterfall and Moss Sample Picture
+Sony FE 16-35mm F4 G PZ Lens Waterfall and Moss Sample Picture

 It's a big world, and the 16-35mm focal length range is a perfect choice for capturing the beauty of our planet.

-Sony FE PZ 16-35mm F4 G Lens Rocks Sample Picture
+Sony FE 16-35mm F4 G PZ Lens Rocks Sample Picture

 This lens gives us reason to go out and enjoy the great outdoors.

-Sony FE PZ 16-35mm F4 G Lens Waterfall Sample Picture
+Sony FE 16-35mm F4 G PZ Lens Waterfall Sample Picture

 Another genre of photography with huge subjects, often including some landscape, is real estate photography, and this lens is a solid interior and exterior choice for this use.
 Directly related to real estate photography is architecture photography.
 This lens will take in massive structures even when a short working distance is available.